Perspective | What I learned about flying after surgery

 I usually take a taxi to the airport when I am traveling with several pieces of luggage, but I didn’t know how I could get from the curb to the ticketing desk on my own.
 Per the Delta representatives’ direction, I had to get myself and my belongings to the ticketing gate for assistance — a key point others should remember.
 (Some U.S. airports will offer assistance from curbside departure drop-offs.)

 My partner adjusted his work schedule at the last minute to accompany me and lug my bags to check-in.
-When we got to the airport door, there were security guards carefully checking boarding passes and ticket confirmations, only letting in those who were traveling.
-We had to explain and direct their gaze to my foot and crutches to allow an exception, and they eventually let him escort me inside.
+When we got to the airport door, there were security guards checking boarding passes and ticket confirmations, letting in only those who were traveling.
+We had to explain and direct their gaze to my foot and crutches to allow an exception, and they eventually let my partner escort me inside.

 Check-in counter to the gate

-Despite the extreme business during the holidays, everyone at check-in took the time to walk me through how I would get through security and immigration.
+Despite the extreme busyness during the holidays, everyone at check-in took the time to walk me through how I would get through security and immigration.
 My gate was right after security, so I didn’t need to navigate too far or use the tram.
 With the airport inundated with passengers, the ticketing agents were having difficulty flagging down a wheelchair.
 It was then that I tried taking my first steps in the boot and decided to send my crutches home with my partner.
 I stressed to the ticketing agent that I still needed assistance for the layover in Detroit.
-I’m glad I did since my foot swelled, even with compression socks.
+I’m glad I did, because my foot swelled, even with compression socks.

 Because of my SkyPriority status, I was given access to the expedited immigration and security line.
 If I didn’t, I would have asked for it, which airlines allow on a case-by-case basis.